Administration of Guangdong-Macao in-depth cooperation zone inaugurated

 GUANGZHOU, Sept.
 17 (Xinhua) -- Administrative organizations of the Guangdong-Macao In-depth Cooperation Zone in Hengqin were inaugurated on Friday.

+Hengqin is located in the southern part of Zhuhai City in Guangdong, just across the Macao SAR.

+Ma said at the inauguration ceremony that Guangdong will join hands with Macao to fully implement the tasks related to the construction of the cooperation zone.

 On Sept.
-5, China's central authorities issued a general plan for building a Guangdong-Macao in-depth cooperation zone in Hengqin, which is located in the southern part of Zhuhai City in Guangdong Province, just across the Macao Special Administrative Region.
+5, China's central authorities issued a general plan for building a Guangdong-Macao in-depth cooperation zone in Hengqin that spans 106 square km.

+The plan defines the strategic position of the zone as a new platform to boost Macao's economic diversification, a new space that makes it more convenient for Macao residents to live and work, a new model to enrich the practice of "one country, two systems," as well as a new high ground for building the Guangdong-Hong Kong-Macao Greater Bay Area.

+Statistics show that the GDP in the Hengqin area skyrocketed to 40.7 billion yuan (6.31 billion U.S. dollars) in 2020 from 285 million yuan in 2009.
+The number of registered business entities in the area exceeds 55,000, with Macao-funded companies surpassing 4,500.

 Photos